teltek/Galicaster-doc/SoftwareInstallation/InstallingUbuntu.md

 Installing Ubuntu
 =================

-*This document is updated to the 2.0.1 release*
+*This page is updated to the 2.1 version*

 1. Download Ubuntu 16.04.2